-The Brits are famous for flocking to the coast to enjoy their well-earned leisure time but with more than 2,000 miles of navigable inland waterways, the canals and rivers of the UK are becoming increasingly popular.
+The Brits are famous for flocking to the coast to enjoy their well-earned leisure time but with more than 2,000 miles of navigable inland waterways, the canals and rivers of the United Kingdom (UK) are becoming increasingly popular for relaxing canal holidays.

 The UK canals and rivers offer a unique place to relax.
 A canal boat cruise or walk along a towpath or riverside footpath is a great way to see the beautiful UK countryside, go nature spotting and of course the pubs and restaurants that line the waterways are the perfect reward for a bit of exercise!